fttlov/JCAdvance/README.md

 ## Potential Issues
 - **DPI / Resolution Scaling:** `Config.exe` is built using AutoHotkey.
 High DPI settings or unusual Windows resolutions may cause UI elements to overlap or cut off.
 If this happens, temporarily lower your OS scaling, change resolution.
 - **Antivirus Flags:** Some antivirus software may flag `Config.exe` as a false positive due to DLL calls.
 The source code is entirely open-source, but if you prefer, you can configure everything manually in the `.ini` files.
+- Steam Input conflict.
+Disable it (for Switch, Playstation .etc) or use HidHide.
 - **Bluetooth Jitter:** If you experience connection drops or infinite rumble loops while using two Joy-Cons simultaneously, your Bluetooth adapter may be struggling.
 Known reliable adapters include the ASUS USB-BT400 and cheaper alternatives based on the same BCM20702 chip, as well as some Bluetooth 4.0 adapters from Ugreen.
 There are several threads on Reddit discussing this issue.

 ### The list of supported controllers is limited by Joyshocklibrary